List of largest companies in Canada

-This article lists the largest companies in Canada in terms of their revenue, net profit and total assets, according to the American business magazines Fortune and Forbes.
+This article lists the largest companies in Canada by their revenue, net profit, and total assets, according to notable business sources including Fortune, Forbes, Wealth Awesome, and Global Database, a United Kingdom-based B2B data provider.
+These rankings highlight Canadian companies across various industries including banking, retail, and energy.

+2024 Global Database list

+This list is based on the Global Database, which ranks the largest publicly traded companies in Canada.
+The ranking considers reported 2024 financial results, including revenue, operating income, net income, total assets, and total equity for each company.
+The table below also lists the headquarters location and industry sector of each company.
+The figures represent the latest available data for the financial year 2023/24.
+The 10 highest ranked companies from Canada are listed.

+2024 Wealth Awesome List

+Wealth Awesome published a list of the largest Canadian companies by revenue, based on data for the most recent fiscal year.
+Below is a selection of the top companies from the list.

-2019 Fortune list
+2023 Fortune list

-This list displays all 13 Canadian companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
-The figures below are given in millions of US dollars and are for the fiscal year 2018.
+This list displays all Canadian companies in the Fortune Global 500, which ranks the world's largest companies by annual revenue.
+The figures below are given in millions of US dollars and are for the fiscal year 2022.
 Also listed are the headquarters location, net profit, number of employees worldwide and industry sector of each company.

 2019 Forbes list

 This list is based on the Forbes Global 2000, which ranks the world's 2,000 largest publicly traded companies.
 The Forbes list takes into account a multitude of factors, including the revenue, net profit, total assets and market value of each company; each factor is given a weighted rank in terms of importance when considering the overall ranking.
 The location of each company's headquarters and its industry sector are also listed in the table below.The figures are in billions of US dollars and are for the year 2018.
 All 56 companies from Canada are listed.